Dilli Raman Regmi

-Dilli Raman Regmi (डिल्लीरमण रेग्मी) (17 December 1913 – 30 August 2001) was a scholar, iconic political figure and historian of Nepal.
+Dilli Raman Regmi (डिल्लीरमण रेग्मी) (17 December 1913 – 30 August 2001) was a scholar, political figure and academician of Nepal.
 He dedicated his life to research, study, writing and politics.
 He was one of the driving forces behind creating Nepali Rastriya Congress party in 1946.

+In recent years, he has been in scrutiny for plagiarizing entire works of lesser known colleagues, translating it in English and claiming the original work as his own.

 Personal life

 Regmi was born on 17 December 1913 to parents Rohini Raman Regmi and Mukti Devi Regmi in Kilagal, Kathmandu.
 He was first married to Kalyani Pandey (daughter of Shri Bishwa Raj Pandey (1883-1960, hereditary royal preceptor) and almost two decades after her death he married Kalyani's sister Nutan Pandey.

 Education

 Renowned as a scholar, Dr. Dilli Raman Regmi completed his M.A. and M. Litt. degree in India.
 He completed his doctorate and got a Ph.D. degree in economics from Patna University in 1961.
 He also obtained a D. Litt. degree from the same university.
 He was also the first Nepalese to receive an honorary D.Sc. degree from the Soviet Union.
 He also taught for a short time in Kashi Bidhyapith in Banaras.